Skip to main content

 Leaders uncovered multiple areas to review.
 There was frustration around pay gaps between tenured and incoming employees.
 Work assignments weren’t always aligned with technicians’ strengths and skill level.
 And there weren’t clear guidelines on increased compensation for new skills and training assistance.

-As a result, Briggs implemented profit sharing in 2022, in addition to ESOP.
+As a result, Briggs implemented profit sharing, in addition to ESOP.
 They created a career path for technicians, providing clarity on what they needed to do to grow, develop, and advance in their career.
 And finally, they provided more internal classroom training, rather than solely relying on senior technicians.

 The changes the Briggs leadership team made led to impressive results on their next engagement survey: